jamesmanning/sffa/exercise-is-bad-for-weight-loss.md

 ![](http://i.imgur.com/Nrx2pri.gif)

-_&#8220;Seriously?
+_"Seriously?
 Exercise can't be bad for weight loss!
 That's ridiculous!
-It burns calories, and more calories burned means more weight lost!&#8221;_
+It burns calories, and more calories burned means more weight lost!"_

 Strictly speaking, of course that's true.
 The problem is that exercise ends up having secondary effects that make it counter-productive if your goal is significant weight loss.<figure style="width: 500px" class="wp-caption alignnone">